raguay/ModalFileManager-NWjs/README.md

 - Toggle System files/folders visibility
 - Optionally deletes to the OS's trashcan (external program has to be installed)
 - Change the environment used to execute external programs using the `Show Preferences` Command Prompt command.
+- Theme Creator/Editor
+- Extension Creator/Editor with template.
+- Reloads extensions without relaunching when leaving the Preferences panel.
+- Extensions currently created and downloadable from GitHub:
+  - Favorites: Create a list of favorite directories and quickly jump to them.
+There is also quick save and jump to directory registers with a new `fav` keyboard mode.
+  - Copy to Clipboard: copy file name or path to clipboard with command prompt
+  - Alfred: Launch Afred Browser on the current cursor location
+  - Move to Dir: Selected files are moved to the folder under the cursor in the same panel
+  - iTerm: open the current cursor directory in iTerm2
+- Themes currently created and downloadable from GitHub:
+  - Dracula Pro
+  - Dracula "Buffy"
+  - Dracula "Van Helsing"

+All Dracula based themes are here with permission from the author.
+Please support his great work at [Dracula Themes](https://draculatheme.com/).
+The Dracula "Buffy" theme is my preferred theme for everything.
+I'm having many issues with my eyes having light sensitivity and this theme allows me to keep working longer than other themes.

 ## Installation